-Andrew Rhys Davies focuses his practice on securities, commodities and other complex litigation for clients in a variety of sectors, including financial services, tech and fintech.
-Mr. Davies handles class actions and other high-stakes private and government-facing litigation at trial and before the state and federal appellate courts.
+Andrew Rhys Davies focuses his practice on complex litigation for clients in a variety of sectors, including financial services, tech, fintech, and consumer products.
+Mr. Davies handles class actions and other high-stakes litigation at trial and before the state and federal appellate courts.
 He is particularly experienced in litigation involving fraud and manipulative trading, complex financial products, and cross-border issues.

-Prior to joining WilmerHale, Mr. Davies was a partner in another international law firm in New York.
-He previously served as Assistant Solicitor General for the State of New York, representing the state and its agencies in appellate litigation in state and federal courts.
+Mr. Davies previously served as Assistant Solicitor General for the State of New York, representing the State and its agencies in appellate litigation in state and federal courts.

 Experience